Denisoidd/learn_ml_obsidian/ML/RNN.md

 #### One-hot vector problem

 Insert an **embedding layer**.
 Solve the problem with raw zero one inputs.

+#### Backpropagation

+During backpropagation we need to take into account **two** input gradients:
+1. Gradient produces by loss function for a given sequence element
+2. Gradient from the upper hidden layer (for the last hidden layer it's **zero**)

 #### Backpropagation through time
 ![[Pasted image 20230317165052.png]]